Custom Built Car Registration in UtahCompare Car Insurance Quotes in 3 Steps

 - Bills of sale and receipts for other parts used in construction of the vehicle.

-- Completed Form TC-162 (Application for Utah Motor Vehicle Identification Number), and Form TC-656 (Application for Utah Title).
+- Completed Application for Utah Motor Vehicle Identification Number (Form TC-162), and Vehicle Application for Utah Title (Form TC-656).

 - A photo of the vehicle.
 Alternatively, you may bring the vehicle to the local DMV office for a visual inspection.